-The 20 hectares of vines produce Rioja grapes, there are 12ha of pears, together with 12ha of wheat and barley, making the business slightly larger than most.
-Cereal crops yield 700kg-1000kg/ha, which is low even for this arid region, but the wheat is of very high quality and used to produce bread.
-Pears yield 30-35 t/ha, while grapes yield from 9000kg/ha for white wine varieties up to 6500kg/ha for

-Tempranillo, the black grape from which Rioja red wine is made.
+The 20 hectares of vines produce Rioja grapes, there are 12ha of pears, together with 12ha of wheat and barley, making Tempranillo, the black grape from which Rioja red wine is made.

 The terrain is hilly, making the land difficult to farm., while soil types range from clay on the hills to sand and gravel in the low-lying fields close to the River Tuerto.
 Average annual rainfall is 400-500 litres/m2, but following the cold, dry winter of 2016/2017 the area had received just 100 l/m2 by the beginning of June.
-Señor Manzanares has relied on irriaation to save crops that would otherwise have been lost, but nevertheless it has been a tough year.
+Señor Manzanares has relied on irrigation to save crops that would otherwise have been lost, but nevertheless it has been a tough year.